Richard Henry Pratt forwards and requests approval for voucher for the travel and expenses incurred in the capture and return of two runaway pupils.

 Richard H. Pratt recommends that Laura A. Johnson be appointed as a seamstress at the school.
 Pratt forwards Johnson's application along with references from Sarah R. Parker and Laura V. Steers.

-Richard Henry Pratt calls to the attention of the Office of Indian Affairs errors in the confirmation of appointments of school employees.
+Richard Henry Pratt calls to the attention of the Office of Indian Affairs errors in people's names in the confirmation of appointments of school employees.

 Richard Henry Pratt requests a reply to his letter requesting a new teacher for the Number 11 room.
 He further states that there should be no delay in filling the position and that he would prefer a male teacher.